 Amenhotep’s Death & the Reign of Akhenaten

 Amenhotep III suffered from severe dental problems, arthritis, and possibly obesity in his final years.
 He wrote to Tushratta, the king of Mitanni (one of whose daughters, Tadukhepa, was among Amenhotep III’s lesser wives) to send him the statue of Ishtar that had visited Egypt before, at his wedding to Tadukhepa, to heal him.
-Whether the statue was sent is a matter of controversy in the modern day and what, precisely, was ailing Amenhotep the III is likewise.
-It has been suggested that his dental problems resulted in an abscess which killed him but this has been disputed.
+Whether the statue was sent is a matter of controversy in the modern day and what, precisely, was ailing Amenhotep III is likewise.
+It has been suggested that his dental problems resulted in an abscess which killed him, but this has been disputed.

-He died in 1353 BCE and letters from foreign rulers, such as Tushratta, express their grief on his passing and their condolences to Queen Tiye.
+He died in 1353 BCE, and letters from foreign rulers, such as Tushratta, express their grief on his passing and their condolences to Queen Tiye.
 These letters also make clear that these monarchs hoped to continue the same good relations with Egypt under the new king as they had with Amenhotep III.
 With Amenhotep III’s passing, his son, then called Amenhotep IV, began his reign.
 At first, there was nothing which distinguished Amenhotep IV’s rule from that of his father; temples were raised and monuments built just as before.
 In the fifth year of his reign, however, the new pharaoh underwent a religious conversion and outlawed the ancient religion of Egypt, closed the temples, and proscribed all religious practice.
 In place of the old faith, the king instituted a new one: Atenism.
-He changed his name to Akhenaten and created the first state mandated monotheistic system in the world.
+He changed his name to Akhenaten and created the first state-mandated monotheistic system in the world.

 Akhenaten’s wife, Queen Nefertiti, assumed the responsibilities of her husband and, though she was adept at this, his neglect of his duties had already resulted in enormous loss of Egypt’s wealth and prestige.
-During Akhenaten’s reign, the treasury was slowly depleted, military discipline and efficacy was lax, and the people of Egypt, deprived of their traditional religious beliefs and the financial benefits associated with religious practices, suffered.
-Those who had once sold statuary or amulets or charms outside of temples no longer had a job, as the selling of such objects was illegal and those who worked in, or for, those temples were also unemployed.
+During the Amarna Period, the treasury was slowly depleted, military discipline and efficacy was lax, and the people of Egypt, deprived of their traditional religious beliefs and the financial benefits associated with religious practices, suffered.
+Those who had once sold statuary or amulets or charms outside of temples no longer had a job, as the selling of such objects was illegal, and those who worked in, or for, those temples were also unemployed.
 Foreign affairs were neglected as completely as the domestic and, by the time of Akhenaten’s death in 1336 BCE, Egypt had fallen far from its height under the reign of Amenhotep III.